The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Antagonist Muscle worked: Chest, Triceps, Front deltoid.

-The muscle groups in the legs as either accessory dynamic movement stabilizers or as simple static support stabilizers.
+The leg muscle groups are either accessory dynamic movement stabilizers or simple static support stabilizers.

 1. Close Grip Seated Cable Row

-Seated Cable Rows are an excellent cable exercise to build middle back muscles, and this works on the lower back as well.
+Seated cable rows are an excellent cable exercise for building middle back muscles, which also work on the lower back.

-This back exercise is done on a cable rowing machine with separate handles and grip position change, the muscle worked involvement.
+This back exercise is done on a cable rowing machine with different handles and grip positions.

-- Pronated (overhand) grip tends to target the upper and middle trapezius.
+- A pronated (overhand) grip targets the upper and middle trapezius.

-- Neutral (thumbs up) grip hits the middle and lower trapezius.
+- A neutral (thumbs up) grip hits the middle and lower trapezius.

-- Supinated (underhand) grip switches the focus to the latissimus dorsi.
+- The supinated (underhand) grip switches the focus to the latissimus dorsi.

 How To Do Close Grip Seated Cable Row